chipsalliance/tac/GITHUB_POLICY.md

 - Consistency: Ensure consistent use of project names and descriptors across all repositories.
 - Clarity: Choose descriptors that clearly reflect the content or purpose of the repository.
 - Avoid Abbreviations: Unless commonly understood, avoid using abbreviations that might confuse contributors or users.
+- Ensure that your [project's .yaml file](https://github.com/chipsalliance/tac/tree/main/projects/project-data-files) is kept up to date and lists all the public repositories associated with your project.

 #### Compliance and Enforcement